Rise to Success: Career Highlights of Mike Yastrzemski

 How Mike Yastrzemski built a successful career.
 Explore key moments that defined the journey.

 Mike Yastrzemski, nicknamed "Yaz", is a professional baseball outfielder for the San Francisco Giants.
-Drafted by the Baltimore Orioles in 2013 after playing college baseball for Vanderbilt, he made his MLB debut with the Giants in 2019.
-Notably, he is the grandson of baseball Hall of Famer Carl Yastrzemski.
+Drafted by the Baltimore Orioles in 2013, he made his MLB debut with the Giants in 2019.
+Notably, he is the grandson of Hall of Famer and Triple Crown winner Carl Yastrzemski.
+He played college baseball at Vanderbilt before turning pro.

 2010: Played for the Cotuit Kettleers